-Opening a corporate bank account in Singapore comes naturally since it is necessary to send and receive money after setting up your company.
-As natural as it comes, bank account openings in Singapore have not been easy due to tightened anti-money laundering compliance brought on by recent cases of high-profile fraud.
+Opening a corporate bank account in Singapore is essential for handling financial transactions.
+Recent high-profile fraud cases have made the process more challenging due to stricter anti-money laundering regulations.
 In this article, we will cover the two most essential questions and the basics of how to.

 Due to the changing landscape, most banks allow remote bank account openings.
 In exchange, of course, is stricter compliance.